-NOTE: The VSPLC TRANSDUCER CAL screen only applies to VSPLC fire pump drive engines.
+NOTE: The VSPLC TRANSDUCER CAL screen only applies to electronic VSPLC fire pump drive engines.
 The settings in this menu are meaningless unless VSPLC is enabled.
+This section is not applicable to mechanical engines.

 To account for a system pressure differential, the operator may enter a pressure offset.
 This same pressure offset is used throughout the entire incoming pressure range.
 To access the VSPLC Transducer Configuration screen: